Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Verification of finite codimensionality condition in optimal control problems

-where the process $\phi(\cdot)$ is the solution to (\ref{LLZ6}) with the final datum $\phi_T$.
-By the well-posedness of (\ref{LLZ6}) (e.g., \cite[Section 4.1]{LZ}), the operator $\cG$ is a bounded linear operator.
-Then we have the following result. \begin{theorem} The assertion ${\bf (3)}$ in Corollary $\ref{cllzz}$ holds for the operator $\cG$ defined by $(\ref{8.20-eq2})$ if and only if $\rank(C_2)=n$. \end{theorem}
+where the process $\phi(\cdot)$ is the solution to (\ref{LLZ6}) with the terminal datum $\phi_T$.
+By the well-posedness of (\ref{LLZ6}) (e.g., \cite[Section 4.1]{LZ}), $\cG$ is a bounded linear operator.
+Then we have the following result. \begin{theorem} The assertion {\bf (3)} in Corollary $\ref{cllzz}$ holds for the operator $\cG$ defined by $(\ref{8.20-eq2})$, if and only if $\rank(C_2)=n$. \end{theorem}